Wellness and Beauty Retreats

 Seven-night packages include lodging in private bungalows, daily yoga and meditation classes, eco tours, surfing classes and options for adding things like jungle tours and horseback riding to the itinerary.
 For additional fees, you can enhance the wellness aspect of your trip with many different therapies that may include energy-balancing with Tibetan singing bowls, volcanic clay detoxification therapy or consultations with a nutritionist about how to make positive diet changes and incorporate herbal remedies into your personal health plan.

-About 40 minutes west of Los Angeles International Airport, the Four Seasons Hotel Westlake Village’s garden-fringed locale is a deceivingly serene setting for an intense 4-day fitness program called Ranch 4.0.
+About 40 minutes west of Los Angeles International Airport, the Four Seasons Hotel Westlake Village’s garden-fringed locale is a deceivingly serene setting for an intense three-day fitness program.
 The program is an abbreviated (read: more realistic) version of a renowned offering at Ranch at Live Oak in Malibu.

 The Spa at the Grove Park Inn